brberis/fullscope-python-django-resto-app/README.md

 ## Description

 This project under development is a web application for managing a restaurant and catering company.
 It is built using a combination of technologies including Django, Next.js, REST API, React Redux, MySQL, JWT authentication, and Tailwind CSS.
-The application is deployed on DigitalOcean App service.
+The application is deployed on DigitalOcean Droplet using NodeJs, NGINX and Gunicorn.

 The application includes several features to aid in managing the business, such as: